michael-milette/moodle-enrol_invitation/README.md

 # Usage

-IMPORTANT: This STABLE release has been tested on many Moodle sites.
+IMPORTANT: This BETA release has not been tested on many Moodle sites yet.
 Although we expect everything to work, if you find a problem, please help by reporting it in the [Bug Tracker](https://github.com/michael-milette/moodle-enrol_invitation/issues).

 ## Setup

+Add the **Invitation** enrolment method to the course.

-1. Add the invitation plug-in to the course by going to "Course administration > Users > Enrolment methods".
+1. Go to the course.
+2. Go to **Course administration > Users > Enrolment methods**.
-2. Next to "Add method" select "Invitation".
+2. Next to **Add method**, select **Invitation**.
-3. Make sure "Allow invitations" is set to "Yes" and then click "Add method".
+3. Make sure **Allow invitations** is set to **Yes** and then click **Add method**.

+See more information on [adding an enrolment method to your course](https://docs.moodle.org/en/Enrolment_methods).

+## Customization

+You can customize the email being sent in a couple of ways:

+### Email template customization

+You can modify the message sent by email by navigating to Site Administration > Language Customization.
+Follow the prompts.
+The language string to be modified is in the **enrol_invitation** component, specifically the **emailmsghtml_help** string.

+Note that you can use any of the following variables within the body of the email message.:

+* {$a->coursename} : The course fullname.
+* {$a->start} : The course start date.
+* {$a->end} : The course end date.
+If no end date is specified, it will be replaced by **No end date**.
+* {$a->inviteurl} : URL of the accept link
+* {$a->acceptinvitation} : The words "Accept invitation".
+* {$a->rejecturl} : URL of the reject link.
+* {$a->rejectinvitation} : The words "Reject invitation".
+* {$a->expiration} : The date and time at which these links will expire.
+* {$a->message} : Your custom message, as entered at the time you send the invitation.
+* {$a->location} : Picked-up from one of the following places: A field called **location** in your course format - only available in some 3rd party course formats, a custom course field called **location**\'**.
+If neither of these exist, its value will simply be 'online'.
+Important: These variables cannot be used when setting the default message for an instance of Invitation or when sending the invitation.
+* {$a->supportemail} : Support email address for the site.
+* {$a->emailmsgunsubscribe} : Unsubscribe/Support message.

+Reminder: If you have a multi-language site, you will need to customize the message for each language.

+### Additional custom message from the teacher

+This is a message that can be customized and will be integrated into the default message template.

+### Customize default email subject

+You can set the default email subject course name by navigating to Site Administration > Plugins > Enrolment > Invitation.
+You will find 3 options for the subject line: Course fullname, course shortname and custom.

+If you select the **Custom** option, you can customize the **customsubjectformat** language string of the **enrol_invitation** plugin using the Moodle Site Administration > Language > Language Customization tool in Moodle.
+There you can use any combination of the short and long course names.
+When this plugin is first installed, the custom format is set to **{$a->shortname} - {$a->fullname}**.

 ## Invitation process

-Once the invitation enrollment plug-in is added, invitations can be sent by doing the following:
+Once the Invitation enrollment method has been added, invitations can be sent by doing the following:

+1. Go to the course and then click on the **Participants** button in the navigation drawer.
-1. Go to "Course administration > Users > Enrolled users".
+2. Go to **Course administration > Users > Enrolled users**.
-2. Click on "Invite user".
+3. Click on **Invite users** button.
+It should be located next to the **Enrol users** button.
+This button may have a different name if you customized it in the course's **Custom instance name** field for this enrolment method.
-3. Choose a role you want to invite someone as, then enter in their email address.
+4. Choose a role you want to invite someone as, then enter in their email address.
 You may optionally change the subject or add a custom message.
-Then click on "Invite user".
+Then click on **Invite users**.
-4. The invitation will be sent.
-The invitation will expire, by default, in 2 weeks.
-You can check the status of the invite by clicking on the "Invite history" tab.
+5. The invitation will be sent.
+Note that the invitation will expire, by default, in 2 weeks.
+You can check the status of the invite by clicking on the **Invite history** tab.
-5. Depending on the status of the invitation, you might have the following actions:
+6. Depending on the status of the invitation, you might have the following actions:
 	* "Revoke invite": Will set the expiration of an active invitation to the current time.
 This will disable the use of the invitation link sent to the user.
 	* "Extend invite": Will resent the invitation and update the expiration of an active invitation to 2 weeks from now.
-	* "Resend invite": For an expired invitation, will prefill the invitation form with the same settings used when the original invite was sent.
+	* "Resend invite": For an expired invitation, will pre-fill the invitation form with the same settings used when the original invite was sent.

 # Updating